-Our main objective today is to share with you a very short video that demonstrates our new t-shirt cubby display.
+Our main objective today is to share with you a very short video that demonstrates our new t-shirt retail display.
 But before we do, a little background might be helpful.
 A few years ago we designed a t-shirt cubby display that we still offer as part of our stock line.
 We designed the 20-cubby and 10-cubby displays shown below, both of which do an excellent job of merchandising t-shirts.

 - Capacity– We wanted to create high capacity merchandisers that would maximize retail sales per square foot.
 The 20-cubby display works for up to 20 SKUs and 240 folded t-shirts, while the 10-cubby display can handle 10 SKUs and 120 folded t-shirts.

 - Versatility– We designed these displays for versatility.
 They both have casters so they can be easily moved to any place in a store or outside, and they both spin so they work in any area, including corners.

 - Shop-ability– People obviously want to see the graphics on the t-shirt before purchasing which is a challenge with folded t-shirts.
 This problem has been solved in different ways in the industry, but we chose to include a clear acrylic sleeve that can accommodate a printed graphic adjacent to the cubby with the folded t-shirts.

 - Cross-Merchandising– We wanted to be able to offer a solution for cross-merchandising other complementary items.
 We designed a cap pocket attachment that attaches to the top of the unit to facilitate impulse cap sales.